• Home

 In-conference Workshop presentations

-In-conference Workshops will take place in-person at the ICC Sydney.
+In-conference Workshops will take place in-person at the QT Gold Coast on Friday 25 August & Saturday 26 August 2023.

 These workshops will have a substantial practical element.
 They are usually clinical in focus, research based workshops should focus on research methodology.
 They will have an interactive format to facilitate active learning, such as discussion, activities & small group role plays.
 The workshop must include practical material such as "how to" guides and vignettes.